-The key strategies under the EHP are to recruit, train and adequately renumerate nurses and other health workers, to promote the construction of health facilities, especially through the construction of rural health centres and to increase the availability of drugs.
-These delivery components will be supported by ongoing reforms to health services, focussing resources on preventative and primary healthcare, decentralising management and administrative responsibilities, and introducing cost recovery for secondary and tertiary healthcare with support for the poor.
+The key strategies under the EHP are to recruit, train and adequately remunerate nurses and other health workers, to promote the construction of health facilities, especially through the construction of rural health centres and to increase the availability of drugs.
+These delivery components will be supported by ongoing reforms to health services, focusing resources on preventative and primary healthcare, and decentralising management and administrative responsibilities.

 Malnutrition is both a cause and a consequence of poverty.
-In order to improve the nutritional status of Malawians, the MPRS includes improving infant and young child feeding, promoting community based nutrition interventions, and encouraging people to diversify and modify their diets.
+In order to improve the nutritional status of Malawians, the MPRS includes strategies aimed at improving infant and young child feeding, promoting community based nutrition interventions, and encouraging people to diversify and modify their diets.